Timmilli/config/README.md

 # About

-This repo contains the nvim config that I use
+This repo contains things I use in my environment

+## nvim

-Nothing fancy, but still nice
+My nvim config, nothing fancy, but working

+## scripts

+Some of the scripts I use